Linkedin

 Transition risks

-The transition to a low-carbon economy may entail political, legal, technological and market challenges to address mitigation and adaptation requirements related to climate change.
+The transition to a low-carbon economy may entail political, legal, technological, and market challenges to address mitigation and adaptation requirements related to climate change.
 Depending on the nature, speed, and approach of these changes, transition risks can pose financial and reputational risks of different levels for organizations.

 Market risk